Perturbation-based inference for diffusion processes: Obtaining effective models from multiscale data: Parametric Inference Framework for Diffusion Processes

-\begin{remark} As the MLE is not convergent, for it to become a meaningful inference scheme appropriate regularization techniques have to be used, as we have mentioned in Remark \ref{rem:illposed:prob}.
-Although not coined as such, the principle of data subsampling (see, e.g., \cite{Pavliotis2007,Papavasiliou2009,Pavliotis2012,Azencott2010,Azencott2011,Azencott2013}) can be viewed as such a regularization technique as one introduces additional conditions concerning the sampling rate.
+Finally, it is noteworthy that not just the MLE fails to be $\varepsilon$-stable, but that also the underlying likelihood function, from which the MLE expression in \eqref{eq:langevin:mle} eventually follows, is drastically affected by the weak perturbation $X^\varepsilon$.
+In fact, it is known that the (asymptotic) likelihood function itself is corrupted by a non-constant bias term (as a function of the parameter $\theta$) when confronted with a weak perturbation $X^\varepsilon$ \cite[Thm.\ 3.12]{Papavasiliou2009}. \begin{remark} As the MLE is not convergent, for it to become a meaningful inference scheme appropriate regularisation techniques have to be used, as we have mentioned in Remark \ref{rem:illposed:prob} already.
+Although not coined as such, the principle of data subsampling for parametric inference (see, e.g., \cite{Pavliotis2007,Papavasiliou2009,Pavliotis2012,Azencott2010,Azencott2011,Azencott2013}) can be viewed as such a regularisation technique as one introduces additional conditions on the sampling rate.
 In fact, subsampling the data at an optimal rate can make the MLE \eqref{eq:langevin:mle} convergent for class $F$; see \cite{Pavliotis2007}.
-We emphasize, however, that the optimal sampling rate is typically unknown in practice and can also vary for different parameters in the same model. \end{remark}
+Related work on parametric inference based on multiscale data combined with subsampling techniques can also be found in \cite{Zhang2005,Cotter2009,Olhede2009,Crommelin2011,Crommelin2012} for example, while the references \cite{Spiliopoulos2013,Gailus2017} contain work on the MLE for multiscale problems in the case of vanishing noise intensity.
+We emphasise, however, that the optimal sampling rate is typically unknown and that it can also vary for different parameters in the same model, thus making a subsampling approach often inefficient in practise. \end{remark}